-“But a very serious one to me,” returned the King reproachfully.
+KING: It is a deadly serious one to me.

-“Very, indeed.
-And what does she propose to do with the photograph?”
+WATSON: Your Majesty, what does Miss Adler intend to do with the photograph?

-“To ruin me.”

-“But how?”

-“I am about to be married.”

-“So I have heard.”
+KING: To ruin me.

+HOLMES: How, sir?

-“To Clotilde Lothman von Saxe-Meningen, second daughter of the King of Scandinavia.
-You may know the strict principles of her family.
-She is herself the very soul of delicacy.
-A shadow of a doubt as to my conduct would bring the matter to an end.”
+KING: Well, I am about to be married to the second daughter of the King of Scandinavia.
+She is the [very] soul of delicacy.
+A shadow of a doubt as to my conduct would bring the matter to an end.

-“And Irene Adler?”
+HOLMES: And Irene Adler threatens to send the photograph to your fiancée, I suppose?

-“Threatens to send them the photograph.
-And she will do it.
-I know that she will do it.
-You do not know her, but she has a soul of steel.
-She has the face of the most beautiful of women, and the mind of the most resolute of men.
-Rather than I should marry another woman, there are no lengths to which she would not go—none.”
+KING: Yes, and she will do it.
+Rather than let me marry another woman, there are no lengths to which she would not go.
+None.

-“You are sure that she has not sent it yet?”
+WATSON: Are you sure that she hasn't already sent it, your Majesty?

-“I am sure.”

-“And why?”
+KING: I am sure.

+HOLMES: And why?

-“Because she has said that she would send it on the day when the betrothal was publicly proclaimed.
-That will be next Monday.”
+KING: She said she would send it on the day my betrothal is publicly announced.
+That day will be next Monday.

-“Oh, then we have three days yet,” said Holmes with a yawn.
-“That is very fortunate, as I have one or two matters of importance to look into just at present.
-Your Majesty will, of course, stay in London for the present?”
+HOLMES: Splendid!
+Then we still have three days.
+Your Majesty will, of course, stay in London for the present?

-“Certainly.
-You will find me at the Langham under the name of the Count Von Kramm.”
+KING: Yes, certainly.
+You will find me at the Langham Hotel, registered as Count Von Kramm.

-“Then I shall drop you a line to let you know how we progress.”

-“Pray do so.
-I shall be all anxiety.”

-“Then, as to money?”

-“You have carte blanche.”

-“Absolutely?”

-“I tell you that I would give one of the provinces of my kingdom to have that photograph.”

-“And for present expenses?”

-The King took a heavy chamois leather bag from under his cloak and laid it on the table.

-“There are three hundred pounds in gold and seven hundred in notes,” he said.

-Holmes scribbled a receipt upon a sheet of his note-book and handed it to him.

-“And Mademoiselle’s address?” he asked.
+HOLMES: Just two questions before you leave.

+KING: What are they?

+HOLMES: Is the photograph large or small?

+KING: Quite large.
+And it was in a heavy frame.

+HOLMES: I see.
+And what is Irene Adler's London address, please?

-“Is Briony Lodge, Serpentine Avenue, St. John’s Wood.”
+KING: Briony Lodge, Serpentine Avenue, St. John's Wood.

-Holmes took a note of it.
-“One other question,” said he.
-“Was the photograph a cabinet?”

-“It was.”

-“Then, good-night, your Majesty, and I trust that we shall soon have some good news for you.
-And good-night, Watson,” he added, as the wheels of the royal brougham rolled down the street.
-“If you will be good enough to call to-morrow afternoon at three o’clock I should like to chat this little matter over with you.”
+HOLMES: Thank you, your Majesty.
+Good night, and I trust that we shall soon have some good news for you.